 The color story is beautiful, but this palette doesn’t inspire me.
 I regret buying this (and never returning it).
 I decluttered Prism earlier this year.

-I know that I recently recommended the Blueprint Stack in a review.
-However, I am disappointed with the soft texture the shadows.
-These eyeshadows are the messiest shadows that I’ve ever owned.
+I recently highlighted this stack in my the Blueprint Stack in a Blueprint Stack review.
+However, the soft texture the shadows disappointed me.
+In fact, these eyeshadows are the messiest shadows that I’ve ever owned.
 So much product is wasted whenever I open the stack.
 Do I love the colors?
 Yes – for sure.
 Do I love the insane mess that comes with using this stack?
 No.

 Honestly, if my mom didn’t love purple eyeshadow I would have tried to resell my Natasha Denona Mini Lila Palette at a very steep discount.